 Why do dogs get skin conditions?

 Some skin conditions in dogs are created or exacerbated by external factors.
 Dogs who spend a lot of time outdoors are in contact with a greater variety of potential pests and parasites, which in turn can cause inflammation.
 Although hygiene is important, if you use a shampoo or cleaning product which strips their skin of sebum this can similarly cause problems.

-A nutritionally-unbalanced diet may contribute to the occurrence of skin conditions in dogs.
+A poor or nutritionally-unbalanced diet may contribute to the occurrence of skin complaints in dogs.
 There are several types of adverse reactions to food, and the most common is allergies, where dogs develop allergic response to the protein in their diet.
-As a result, symptoms such as scratching, redness and inflammation may be triggered.
-Your dog's sensitivity, combined with their diet, can then cause signs of skin irritation.
+As a result, symptoms such as itching, redness and inflammation are triggered.
+Your dog's sensitivity, combined with their diet, can then cause a skin complaint.

 Keeping your dog’s skin healthy requires a complex mix of nutrients, including long chain fatty acids like those from the omega 3 and omega 6 groups.
-Trace minerals like zinc and copper are important for overall cell function and to help maintain a high-quality coat.
-Most importantly, high quality proteins which are easy to digest are essential.
-Your dog’s skin and coat uses a good portion of their daily protein intake, so it’s crucial to make sure they’re getting the right type and amount of protein is important.
+Trace minerals like zinc and copper are important for overall cell function and maintaining a high-quality, well-coloured coat.
+Most importantly, high quality proteins which are easy to digest are essential; your dog’s skin and coat uses up 30% of their daily protein intake, so it’s crucial to make sure they’re getting the right type.

-You can support your dog’s skin and hair health, and take preventative action against many common skin conditions, by choosing an appropriate food and being aware of any external factors they might encounter.
+You can support your dog’s skin and hair health, and take preventative action against common skin conditions, by choosing an appropriate food and being aware of any external factors they might encounter.
 If you’re unsure, ask your vet who will be happy to help.